Mustafizur Rahman Siddiqi: Other organisations

 Apart from Lions, he was President of OISCA (Bangladesh Chapter), Chairman of Under-Privileged Children Education Programme (UCEP) and Founder of Latifa Siddiqi Girls College and Girls High School of Kumira, Sitakunda.
 He held many leadership positions in associations and organisations of various types, including presidency of Insurance Association of Pakistan, Metropolitan Chamber of Commerce and Industry, Bangladesh Aushad Shilpa Samity.
 He was also the founder President of Bangladesh Japan Friendship Society.
 He was the Governor of Bangladesh Chamber of Industries, which he helped to established in 1985.

 Personal life

 Mustafizur Rahman Siddiqi was married to Begum Latifa Siddiqi, eldest daughter of industrialist and former Pakistani minister A.K Khan.

 He had 5 sons altogether: Feisal Siddiqi (Bogey), Kamel Siddiqi (Kamel), Shams Siddiqi (Jojo), Amer Siddiqi (Gucchu), and Omar Siddiqi (Sodi).
-He had 10 grandchildren altogether.
-He was also the grandfather of Miraan Rahman Siddiqi a renowned politician and Businessman.
+He was also the grandfather of Miraan Rahman Siddiqi renowned Politician and Businessman from Bangladesh.

 Mustafizur's fourth son, Amer Siddiqi (Gucchu), married Saifa Rahman, the only daughter of former finance minister Saifur Rahman.